Loft conversions are one of the most common home improvements and the perfect solution if you need more space but don’t want to move.

 You also need to check the roof pitch and structure – whether it has trusses or rafters.
 If it has trusses or supports that run through its cross-section, it’s possible, but you’ll need extra structural support, which bumps up the cost.
 Also, check for chimney stacks, water tanks and consider where the staircase could go.

-Many homes will have an allowance for permitted development so you won’t need planning permission.
+Many homes will have an allowance for permitted development so you may not need planning permission.
 But you will need it if you live in a listed building, a conservation area or you want to alter the roof height or shape.
+If in doubt, always check!

 Rooflights and dormer windows can be fitted as part of permitted development so long as they don’t protrude from the roof plane on the principal elevation and aren’t higher than the existing roof.